 Humidifiers add the ideal amount of moisture to your home’s air, helping with disease, dry skin, and warped wood furniture and instruments.
 Dehumidifiers pull out moisture from your home, helping to eliminate bacteria growth, and improving indoor comfort significantly.

 Don’t Dismiss Duct Cleaning

-It’s almost spring and that means spring cleaning!
-Don’t neglect your ducts during this refreshing time.
-Since most of our in-home air comes through our duct system, it’s vital to keep it from getting dirty with bacteria, mildew, and dust.
-When you have your ducts cleaned, ask the company to check for duct leaks, also.
+It’s nearly spring and that means spring cleaning!
+Don’t neglect your ducts during this time of renewal.
+Since the majority of our in-home air arrives through our duct system, it’s important to keep it from getting dirty with bacteria, mold, and dust.
+When you have your ducts cleaned, ask the technician to check for duct leaks, also.
 Leaks in the duct system can cause additional contaminants to enter your air and circulate throughout your home.
-Confirming they are clean and maintained will help keep your air clean and your family healthy.
+Confirming they are clean and maintained will help keep your air clean and your children healthy.

-With the move to become more energy-efficient, homes are often sealed tighter and insulated better to make sure air isn’t escaping while our heating and air systems work to keep our home comfortable.
+With the shift to become more energy-efficient, homes are often sealed tighter and insulated more thoroughly to make sure air isn’t escaping while our heating and air systems work to keep our home comfortable.
 Energy-efficiency is a great thing, but it also means a decreased amount of airflow, less circulation, and reduced movement.
 This can cause the air to become motionless and contaminants (indoor air pollution) are stuck inside your home’s air – the air you breathe.
-An air ventilation system monitors indoor and outdoor temperatures and humidity and continuously brings the required air replacement.
+An air ventilation system monitors indoor and outdoor temperatures and humidity and constantly brings the required air replacement.
 This can add 5% to 10% more fresh air every 60 minutes, lowering the concentration of airborne contaminants.

 Get A Home Health Report